 Since taking ownership of the property we’ve made several improvements to things poolside.
-First we replaced the very worn cover.
+First we replaced the very worn cover (first picture).
 It was a very blah off-white/light brown color.
 We replaced it with pretty dark green one.
 The cover is motorized–so while it takes about a minute to open and close, it slides nicely over the water and keeps most debris out.
 We discovered just how much stuff it keeps out when we had the balcony tile redone, as instead of using the skimming net for just a few minutes after opening the pool, we spent twenty to thirty minutes twice a day getting the leaves, dirt, and dead insects (although a few were still alive) out of the water.
 (Contractor: Pool Covers Inc.)

 Then last July we had the old solar panels for the pool taken off the studio roof when we had the flat roofs redone.
 We then had new and better panels put up.
 There are a total of 15 spiral Sun Coil panels and they keep the pool a nice 78-82 degrees during most of the year.
 Unlike the normal vertical tube solar systems for pools, these guys self-drain and since they can be tiled with a bit of overlap, you can fit a lot more into a space than you could with the old style.